SigNoz/signoz.io/docs/instrumentation/flask.md

 <br></br>

-Let’s understand how to download, install, and run OpenTelemetry in Python.
+Let’s understand how to download, install, and run OpenTelemetry in Flask.

 ## Requirements